A Fixed Price for School Transportation

 - The paid ridership program is provided on a distance rubric and space-available, open-seats-only basis.
 Participation is limited according to capacity.

-- The distance to the student’s school, and therefore eligibility, will be determined by the home address, not the pick up or drop off location (including daycare sites).
+- The distance to the student’s school, and therefore eligibility, will be determined by the primary home address, not the pick up or drop off location (including daycare sites).

 - The program is only available on existing bus routes.
 No additional routes or bus stops will be considered for pay-to-ride students.

 - Stops may be eliminated based on neighborhood participation.

 - Bus stop locations and times are assigned by Student Transportation of America.